Datavault-UK/automate-dv-docs/docs/changelog/index.md

 ### Google BigQuery & Databricks

-- Native Hashing now available , hashes no longer stored as strings!  [docs](../macros/index.md#hashing-configuration)
+- Native Hashing now available, hashes no longer stored as strings!  [docs](../macros/index.md#hashing-configuration)
    - Hashes now correctly use the `BYTES` type on BigQuery (instead of `STRING`)
    - Hashes now correctly use the `BINARY` type on Databricks (instead of `STRING`)